-Endowment Funds: The College classifies as endowment funds those that are subject too the restrictions of gift instruments requiring the principal to be invested for a specific term of in perpetuity with only the income used for current and future needs.
+Endowment Funds: The College classifies as endowment funds those contributions that are subject to the restrictions of gift instruments requiring the principal to be invested for a specific term or in perpetuity with only the income used for current and future needs.
 Use of the income of restricted endowment funds is limited to purposes specified by donors.